taylorreis/taylorreis/README.md

 #### Core Values

 - Lead by example
-- Communicate clearly and accurately
+- Take the time to communicate with clear intent and accuracy
-- Decisions are mutable, but they are made with verifiable inputs
+- Make decisions with verifiable inputs
+- Reevaluate those decisions when new information is available
 - Try your best